syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/TreeMapLevels.md

 documentation: ug
 ---

-# Tree map levels
+# TreeMap Levels

-The levels of tree map can be categorized into two types as follows,
+The levels of tree map can be categorized into the following two types:

-* Flat Level
+* Flat level
-* Hierarchical Level
+* Hierarchical level

 ## Flat Level

 ### GroupPath

-You can use [`GroupPath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.TreeMapFlatLevel~GroupPath.html) property for every flat level in the tree map control.
-It is a path to a field on the source object that serves as the **“Group”** for the level specified.
+You can use the [`GroupPath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.TreeMapFlatLevel~GroupPath.html) property for every flat level in the TreeMap control.
+It is a path to a field on the source object that serves as “Group” for the level specified.
 You can group the data based on the `GroupPath` property.
-When the `GroupPath` is not specified, then the items will not get grouped and the data will be displayed in the order it is specified in the [`DataSource`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~DataSource.html).
+When `GroupPath` is not specified, the items will not be grouped, and the data will be displayed in the order specified in [`DataSource`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~DataSource.html).

 ### GroupGap

-You can use [`GroupGap`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.TreeMapFlatLevel~GroupGap.html) property to separate the items from every flat level and to differentiate the levels mentioned in the tree map control.
+You can use the [`GroupGap`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.TreeMapFlatLevel~GroupGap.html) property to separate items from every flat level and differentiate the levels mentioned in the TreeMap control.

 {% tabs %}